-Written Ouestions to the Auditor before the AGM
+Written Questions to the Auditor before the AGM

-Selection of Legislative Requirements
+Key Legislative Requirements

-8-9 Section 250PA (1) of the Act states:
+- 9. Section 250PA (1) of the Act states: - "A member of a listed company who is entitled to cast a vote at the AGM may submit a written question to the auditor under this section if the question is relevant to: - (a) the content of the auditor's report to be considered at the AGM; or - (b) the conduct of the audit of the annual financial report to be considered at the AGM.

--"(1) A member of a listed company who is entitled to cast a vote at the AGM may submit a written question to the auditor under this section if the question is relevant to:
+The member submits the question to the auditor under this subsection by giving the question to the listed company no later than the fifth business day before the day on which the AGM is held.

-- the content of the auditor's report to be considered at the AGM; or (a) - (b) the conduct of the audit of the annual financial report to be considered at the AGM. - The member submits the question to the auditor under this subsection by giving the 10 question to the listed company no later than the fifth business day before the day on which the ÂGM is held." - 1110.
-In accordance with section 250PA(3) of the Act, the listed company must pass the question on to the auditor as soon as practicable after the question is received by the company, even if the company believes the question is not relevant to the matters specified in section 250PA(1)(a) and (b) of the Act. - In accordance with sections 250PA(4) and (5) of the Act, the auditor must prepare, and give to 12.11. the listed company, a list of the questions that the listed company has passed on to the auditor which the auditor considers to be relevant to the matters specified in section 250PA(1)(a) and (b) of the Act.
-This must be done as soon as practicable after the end of the time for submitting questions under section 250PA(1) of the Act and a reasonable time before the AGM. - $\frac{13}{13}$ The listed company must, at or before the start of the AGM, make copies of the question list reasonably available to the members attending the AGM [section 250PA(9) of the Act]. - In accordance with section 250T(1)(b) of the Act, if the auditor or their representative is at the 14.13.
-AGM^{1} , the chair must allow a reasonable opportunity for the auditor or their representative to answer written questions submitted to the auditor under section 250PA of the Act. - ± 5.14 .
-In accordance with sections 250T(3) and (4) of the Act, the auditor may be permitted to table a written answer to a written question submitted to the auditor under section 250PA and the listed company must make that written answer reasonably available to members as soon as practicable after the AGM.
+- 10 In accordance with section 250PA(3) of the Act, the listed company must pass the question on to the auditor as soon as practicable after the question is received by the company, even if the company believes the question is not relevant to the matters specified in section 250PA(1)(a) and (b) of the Act. - 11.
+In accordance with sections 250PA(4) and (5) of the Act, the auditor must prepare, and give to the listed company, a list of the questions that the listed company has passed on to the auditor which the auditor considers to be relevant to the matters specified in section 250PA(1)(a) and (b) of the Act.
+This must be done as soon as practicable after the end of the time for submitting questions under section 250PA(1) of the Act and a reasonable time before the AGM. - The listed company must, at or before the start of the AGM, make copies of the question list 12 reasonably available to the members attending the AGM [section 250PA(9) of the Act]. - In accordance with section 250T(1)(b) of the Act, the chair must allow a reasonable 13. opportunity for the auditor or their representative to answer written questions submitted to the auditor under section 250PA of the Act. - In accordance with sections 250T(3) and (4) of the Act, the auditor may be permitted to table a 14. written answer to a written question submitted to the auditor under section 250PA and the listed company must make that written answer reasonably available to members as soon as practicable after the AGM.